 For the people who like to know about qualifications: I have a master’s degree in marriage and family therapy from Argosy University, Twin Cities, and am currently completing a doctorate in marriage and family therapy as well.
 I frequently engage in continuing education to better help my clients who are facing challenges that might fall a little more outside of the mainstream.
 Prior to becoming a therapist, I worked in human services, nonprofit management, and business administration.
 I have a bachelor’s degree in business from Saint Mary’s University of Minnesota, and a master’s degree in human resource management from Concordia University, Saint Paul.

 I have had specialized training related to trauma, birth trauma, LGBTQIA+ concerns and affirmative therapy, somatic interventions, anxiety disorders, neurobiology, psychological first aid, sexuality, poly and kink relationships, Cognitive Behavioral Therapy, Gottman Method Couple Therapy, and EMDR, among other things.
 I am a Certified Transgender Care Therapist, and certified PREPARE/ENRICH facilitator.
 I also have a certificate in Maternal Mental Health from Postpartum Support International, and am a trained and registered yoga teacher (RYT-200).
+Additionally, I am an AAMFT and MN Board Approved Supervisor, providing training and learning opportunities for students and individuals seeking licensure as marriage and family therapists.

 Get in touch today to set up an appointment, or request a free 15 minute phone consultation to see if we will be a good fit.